 Almost anyone can achieve reasonable results in the garden when growing the standard range of vegetables but what about trying something different?
 About a year ago, coincidentally whilst having a gardening discussion with a group of friends in my local, the idea was born to try to grow a luffa plant.

-The first problem was obtaining seeds but a few minutes on the internet revealed a source and within a few days they arrived all the way from Tennessee USA.
-As a member of the cucumber family I treated them as I would a cucumber seed.
+The first problem was obtaining seeds but a few minutes on the internet revealed a source and within a few days, they arrived all the way from Tennessee USA.
+As a member of the cucumber family, I treated them as I would a cucumber seed.
 They were planted on a window sill quite early as they require a long growing season.
 Germination was successful in about 75% of the seeds and they appeared initially to be very similar to a marrow but once the second or third set of leaves appeared it became obvious that they were a vine type of plant.
 Instructions which came with the seeds suggested a steady temperature of 20 c so it was some time before a move to my unheated greenhouse could be considered in fact the three or four plants on my bathroom sill were around 30-40cm high before they were taken into the greenhouse.
-I also experimented with a sunny position on a South facing wall outside but these plants became very poor specimens and withered away to nothing after a few weeks.
-After a slow start the greenhouse plants suddenly took off and grew at a terrific rate and would have completely taken over the entire greenhouse if they hadn't been cut back.
+I also experimented with a sunny position on a south-facing wall outside but these plants became very poor specimens and withered away to nothing after a few weeks.
+After a slow start, the greenhouse plants suddenly took off and grew at a terrific rate and would have completely taken over the entire greenhouse if they hadn't been cut back.

 Probably because of the cooler temperatures than in their home environment the fruits took ages to ripen and come the end of September I decided to cut them and place them in an airing cupboard to dry out.
 This was a success as the photographs show.
-A friend who planted his out a little earlier than mine did manage to ripen his on the vine but mine were slightly bigger.
+A friend who planted his out a little earlier than mine did manage to ripen his on the vine but mine was slightly bigger.

 For your own seeds try this website www.luffa.info